AbdulloIgamberdiyev/converter/README.md

 # converter
-This cenverter will convert sec to h and min
+This converter will convert sec to h and min

       sec = int(input('enter the number(sec): '))
       print(f'{sec}sec = {sec//3600}h\n'